felipedecampos/videoslots-coding-challenge/README.md

 ```
 ## ** PHP Standards Recommendations **

-To validate the code for consistency with a coding standard go to the **project folder** and run the commands:
+To validate the code for consistency with a coding standard, go to the **project folder** and run the commands:

 **PSR-1**
 ```shell